OSGeo/PROJ/docs/source/operations/transformations/deformation.rst

 .. option:: +xy_grids=<list>

     Comma-separated list of grids to load.
-If a grid is prefixed by an `@` the grid is considered optional and PROJ will the not complain if the grid is not available.
+If a grid is prefixed by an ``@`` the grid is considered optional and PROJ will the not complain if the grid is not available.

-    Grids for the horizontla component of a deformation model is expected to be in CTable2 format.
+    Grids for the horizontal component of a deformation model is expected to be in CTable2 format.

+    .. note:: :option:`+xy_grids` is mutually exclusive with :option:`+grids`

 .. option:: +z_grids=<list>